-You can't go wrong with fried chicken, and my easy crispy fried chicken recipe is the perfect way to get your fix!
-I like to make a classic buttermilk fried chicken that uses the whole chicken so you can choose your favorite piece of meat!
+Crispy fried chicken recipe is the perfect dinner!
+This recipe is classic buttermilk fried chicken that uses the whole chicken.
+Perfect so you can choose your favorite piece of meat!

 Easy Crispy Fried Chicken